snel-repo/EMUsort/README.md

 ### command-line tool for high-performance spike sorting of multi-channel, single-unit electromyography

 - Use a central config file to control all parameters
-- Capable of automatically handling Intan, OpenEphys, NWB, and Binary datasets
+- Capable of automatically handling Intan, OpenEphys, NWB, Blackrock, and Binary datasets
   - Combine recordings into single object for unified processing
   - Remove broken or noisy channels automatically
   - Perform spike sorting with a modified version of Kilosort4 for 5-10% accuracy boost (see paper)